unoti/react-flow-exp1/README.md

 ## Target Functionality
 The completed application will allow users to set up automated workflows for processing data through various stages, from querying databases to generating AI-powered responses.

+## Getting Up to Speed
+We're working on an application in C:\Users\rilack\code\react-flow-exp1 Read README.md and run git ls-files to understand the codebase.

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).